 It is an infringement of copyright laws to reproduce or distribute alternative textbook files.

-If this is a new accommodation to the student, the student needs to schedule an Alternative Textbook Review with the Assistive Technology Specialist
+If this is a new accommodation for the student, the student needs to schedule an Alternative Textbook Review with the Assistive Technology Specialist.

 Assistive Technology Software/Equipment Usage

 Once trained, students may use Assistive Technology software in the labs or at locations where the software has been installed.

 Students may also borrow Assistive Technology Equipment from the Center for Accessibility Resources & Services.
 It is best to reserve time in the AT Labs or for borrowing of equipment in advance to help guarantee availability.
 Equipment must be signed out and returned promptly on the agreed return date.
 Additional training can be requested, whenever needed.